 Find out where to stay in Tirana and which neighbourhoods are worth exploring.

-From Tirana, the port city Durres is only a 30-minute drive away or you can visit the mountain village Kruja or take the cable car up to Mount Dajti.
+From Tirana, the port city of Durres is only a 30-minute drive away, or you can visit the mountain village Kruja or take the cable car up to Mount Dajti.

-One of the most popular December travel experiences is visiting the Christmas markets.
+One of Europe’s most popular December travel experiences is visiting the Christmas markets.
+I highly recommend stopping by one if you get the chance to get involved in this tradition.

-This post goes into all the best Christmas markets in Europe in 2022.
+This post goes into all the best Christmas markets in Europe in 2023.
+I’ve visited most of them and it’s always great fun.

 This is just a sample of some of the best places to visit in December.
 Don’t be put off by the cold weather or by places that snow.
 Snow is one of the reasons to go!